William Compton (courtier): Career

 On Henry's accession in 1509, he was given the position of Groom of the Stool, the man who was in closest contact with the young king.
 The Groom waited on the king while he used the latrine or close stool, and was also in charge of linen and the King's clothes, jewels and tableware.
+Compton made lists of Henry's jewels.

 One of his duties, according to the courtier Elizabeth Amadas, was to procure women for his monarch and arrange trysts with them at his London home, in Thames Street.
 Compton was also the steward, or administrator, of several royal manors.

 Compton was knighted 25 September 1513 at Tournai, following the Battle of the Spurs.
 He had been able to muster 578 soldiers for the campaign in France from the manors he stewarded, almost as many as all the other members of the Privy chamber raised in total.
 In 1521 he was present at Henry VIII's meeting with Francis I at the Field of the Cloth of Gold and at Gravelines for the king's interview with Charles V. Compton served on the Scottish borders under the Earl of Surrey in 1523, and this appears to have been the only time he was far from the court.
 It was thought that his rival Thomas Wolsey contrived his being sent there, hoping to diminish his influence over the king.

 Although he was not a politician, Compton ultimately acquired significant influence over Henry when it came to granting land and favours to the aristocracy, and made a fortune himself.
 The offices he held included: